 This would be an unstable minority government, buffeted by a polarised parliament, which would depend partly on SPD support to remain in office.

 Third, Steinmeier and Merkel could reluctantly agree to new elections early next year.
 The fear among the established German parties – whose voting scores shrunk to a post-war low on 24 September – is that they would face further attrition from the far-left and far-right, especially the anti-immigration, anti-euro Alternative for Germany, now a restive force in parliament with 92 seats.

-Merkel's biggest problem is that she has no anointed successor for when she eventually steps down.
-For most observers, that time has now drawn a lot closer.
+Merkel’s biggest problem is that she has no anointed successor for when she eventually steps down.
 Further, her experience of crushing junior coalition partners – both the SPD and FDP – in 12 years of Berlin coalitions makes all parties extremely wary of the conditions for a future alliance.

-The rest of Europe would like to see Germany establish a functioning new government by the Brussels summit on 14-15 December — even though this seems now barely possible.
-The meeting is scheduled to decide whether the UK has done enough to pass through to the second, more constructive phase of exit talks.
-Absence of a new German government by then would both weaken Germany's negotiating hand and slow down further the momentum of the Brexit process, to the discomfiture of industry and finance on both sides of the English Channel.
+Merkel badly needs to establish a functioning government by the Brussels summit on 14-15 December.
+This is scheduled to decide whether the UK has done enough to pass through to the second, more constructive phase of exit talks.
+Absence of a new German government by then would both weaken Germany’s negotiating hand and slow down further the momentum of the Brexit process, to the discomfiture of industry and finance on both sides of the English Channel.

 Another set of delicate interactions focuses on action which members of the euro area must take in the next year to build further political and economic integration and underpin the single currency’s longer-term future.
 French President Emmanuel Macron wishes to push the euro area towards a more federal system, in line with the ambitions of the single currency’s founders, with a European finance ministry, treasury and budget.
 Both Germany and France want further steps to complete the banking union, but disagree on the details.